apocalyptech/starboundmods/README.md

 and creates the `.patch` files appropriately.
 Source/Dest dirs are hardcoded at the top.

+## Flat Fishing

+"Flattens" the fishing minigame in a couple of ways.
+First, it makes all fish equally probable, so a legendary fish is just as likely as a common one (even on the first fishing attempt).
+Secondly, day/night and water depth no longer make any difference.
+The only real restriction which is still in effect is that fish will still only spawn in their original biome.
+Fish also keep their default behavior when presented with the lure.

 ## Fossil Tweaks

 This one's not actually general-purpose; I'd just used it to alter the